-(R116 + R143a) at three temperatures below the R116 critical temperature (258.45, 273.30, and 288.25 K) and five above (293.23, 298.17, 308.38, 318.34 and 328.18 K).
-The experimental results are fitted using the Peng-Robinson (Peng and Robinson, 1976) equation of state, using the Mathias-Copeman (Mathias and Copeman, 1983) alpha function and the Wong-Sandler (Wong and Sandler, 1992) mixing rules involving NRTL (Renon and Prausnitz, 1968) model.
-For the system R116 + R143a, no data were found previously published in the literature.
+For the development of new refrigeration mixtures with minimal environmental impact (ozone depletion and global warming), it is to rely on reliable thermodynamic properties about a maximum of refrigerating fluid mixtures.
+In this work, we present VLE data points for the system (R116 + R143a) at three temperatures below the R116 critical temperature (258.45, 273.30, and 288.25 K) and five above (293.23, 298.17, 308.38, 318.34 and 328.18 K).
+The experimental results are fitted using using the Peng-Robinson [13] equation of state, using the Mathias-Copeman [14] alpha function and the Wong-Sandler [15] mixing rules involving NRTL [16] model.
+For the system R116 + R143a, no data were published in the literature.

-2. Experimental section
+2. Experimental Section

-2.1.
-Materials
+2.1 Materials

-The R116 was purchased from DEHON (France) with 99.99 vol.% certified purity.
-R143a was purchased from ARKEMA (France) with 99 vol.% certified purity.
+The R116 was purchased from DEHON (France) with 99.99 vol % certified purity.
+R143a was purchased from ARKEMA (France) with 99 vol% certified purity.
 Both chemicals were used as delivered.

-2.2.
-Apparatus
+2.2 Apparatus

-The apparatus used in this work is based on the "staticanalytic" method with liquid and vapor phase sampling.
-This apparatus is similar to that described by Laugier and Richon (1986).
+The apparatus used in this work is based on the "static-analytic" method with liquid and vapor phase sampling.
+This apparatus is similar to that described by Laugier and Richon [9].

 The equilibrium cell is immersed inside a temperature regulated liquid bath.
-Temperatures are measured by means of two platinum resistance thermometer probes (Pt100)
+Temperatures are measured by means of two platinum resistance thermometer probes (Pt100) inserted into the walls of the equilibrium cell.
+These Pt100 probes have been calibrated against a 25 $\Omega$ reference probe (TINSLEY Precision Instrument) certified by the Laboratoire National d'Essais (Paris) following the International Temperature Scale 1990 protocol.